razvan-olaru/Movie-App-React/README.md

-Movie Web App using React and JS
+Movie Web App using React and JS with nice UX and a search functionality

 API used: https://developers.themoviedb.org/3